Skip to cookie consent Skip to main content

 In order to obtain samples and data, a researcher must first submit a request in writing.
 This request includes a description of the research to be done, a list of the researchers involved, and what type of samples will be needed.
-In most cases, the Mass General Brigham Biobank will provide a de-identified sample – in such cases, the sample is assigned a code and the researcher does not receive any information that could be used to identify you.
+In most cases, the Mass General Brigham Biobank will provide a de-identified sample – in such cases, the researcher does not receive any information that could be used to identify you.

 If a researcher needs identifiable information, he or she must first get approval from the Mass General Brigham Institutional Review Board (IRB).
 The Mass General Brigham researcher would submit a request to the IRB to access identifiable sample and health information.
 The IRB evaluates these requests carefully before approving them to help ensure that your privacy is protected and that the research request is sound.